Check what your super balance should be now to retire comfortably. And see how your super savings compare to the average super balance by age.

 The Australian Bureau of Statistics (ABS) has worked out the average super balances for each age group.
 Remember that many people's super balances are falling behind what they should be.
 See how you compare.

-A survey of more than 6,000 Australians found many worry about how much super they'll have for retirement.2
+A survey of more than 6,000 Australians found many people worry about how much super they'll have for retirement.2

 The survey also found: